kartavyaraj/Excel_Project-Retail_Sales_Dashboard/README.md

     - ***Top 10 Products by Revenue and Profit***: Highlights best-selling and most profitable products, guiding marketing, stocking, and sales strategies.

-#### Impact & Benefits

-- Enables business stakeholders to quickly grasp the overall performance and key trends.

-- Supports data-driven decisions for inventory management, pricing strategies, and sales optimization.

-- Provides a clear picture of customer behavior, product performance, and store-level sales, helping businesses maximize revenue and profitability.

 ## Key Insights